Continuing Professional Education (CPE)

-Maintaining an online list of psychological evaluators will allow for the tracking of both evaluator information and CPE courses.
-It also provides a resource for law enforcement agencies seeking the services of psychological evaluators who have chosen peace officer screening as one of their specialties.
+Maintaining an online list of psychological evaluators allows the tracking of both evaluator information and CPE courses.
+It also provides a resource for law enforcement agencies and others seeking the services of psychological evaluators who have chosen peace officer screening as one of their specialties.

 8. How are courses submitted for approval?

-Providers – as well as others – may submit courses for approval through the online CPE tracking system.
+Providers – as well as others – may submit courses for approval through the online CPE Course Submission form.
 The submitted information will be reviewed to determine if it meets the required quality and content criteria.
-If approved, it will be added to the list of POST-approved courses.
+If approved, the training will be added to the list of POST-approved courses.

 9. How do I find POST-approved training?